mbenfriha/ying-yang-react/README.md

 # FAQ

+### Why i need this ?

+Boilerplate are opiniated and they have ton of possibility.

+You need Ying Yang React if you want to make fast project with simple configuration.

+If you disallow regular object-oriented programing with class and want to use more functional and pure functions, you're in right place.

+Otherwise, you may probably need to use regular React boilerplate or make your one.

 ### I can't use class and this, what the hell ?

-The project follow my personal opinion of "good practice" for React :
+The project follow hard rules to enforce good practice for more functional project :

 - 2x indent space.
-- Don't use of : arguments, class, delete, events, getter, setter, let, var loops, statement.
+- Don't use of : arguments, class, delete, events, getter, setter, let, var, loops, statement.
-- Avoid mutations (except for component props declaration).
+- Avoid mutations (except for component props declaration like componentWillMount or propTypes).
 - No var/let, only const.
 - Don't use this.
 - Don't use null or undefined.